Cindicator (CND) Market Capitalization Achieves $3.92 Million

-Cindicator (CND) traded down 2.6% against the U.S. dollar during the twenty-four hour period ending at 20:00 PM ET on October 2nd.
-One Cindicator token can currently be purchased for about $0.0003 or 0.00000001 BTC on major cryptocurrency exchanges.
-Cindicator has a market cap of $3.92 million and approximately $197.62 worth of Cindicator was traded on exchanges in the last 24 hours.
-During the last week, Cindicator has traded down 11.8% against the U.S. dollar.
+Cindicator (CND) traded 2.8% higher against the U.S. dollar during the 24-hour period ending at 21:00 PM E.T. on October 3rd.
+Cindicator has a market cap of $3.92 million and approximately $210.71 worth of Cindicator was traded on exchanges in the last 24 hours.
+Over the last week, Cindicator has traded down 8% against the U.S. dollar.
+One Cindicator token can currently be purchased for approximately $0.0003 or 0.00000001 BTC on exchanges.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.